MadsJJ/Cookbook/README.md

 [release1](cookbook/docs/release1)  - contains UIDesign and UIPrototypes for release 1, UserStories and a README.md that contains the application functionality.

 [release2](cookbook/docs/release2) - contains updated UIDesign, error messages, architecture diagramand a descriptive README.md-file for this release.

+[release3](cookbook/docs/release3) - contains diagrams, updated UIPrototypes, updated userstories and a README.md for this release.

 ### ui